Decrypt & Verify API

 - Verifies the digital signature against stored public key

-- The decrypted data and the signature validation result are returned to the client.
+- The decrypted data and signature validation result are returned to the client.

-Try it out: Use the interactive API interface below to test the decrypt-verify endpoint with your encrypted and signed data.
+Try it out: Use the interactive interface below to test the managed decrypt-verify endpoint with your encrypted and signed data.